ctsmedia/contao-phpbb-bridge-bundle/README.md

 ## Known Issues \ Limitations

 1. The bridge is not compatible to the contao dev mode (only in the forum area)
+2. phpbb does allow for multiple autologin sessions.
+For example you can use autologin on your work and home pc.
+Contao does _not_.
+Contao will always only used the last autologin session.
+Others are dropped (not really, there can only one be created)
+The behavior on contao side is fixed implemented in the core and not changeable as of 4.1.
+So the bridge adapts the contao behavior and will drop all autologin sessions other than the current one.

 ## FAQs - Problem solving